Leica V-LUX 1 vs Nikon Z6

 It is notable that the Z6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the V-LUX 1 does not provide wifi capability.

-Both the V-LUX 1 and the Z6 have been discontinued, but can regularly be found used on eBay.
+Both the V-LUX 1 and the Z6 have been discontinued, but can regularly be found used on ebay.
 The V-LUX 1 was replaced by the Leica V-LUX 2, while the Z6 was followed by the Nikon Z6 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the V-LUX 1 and Z6 can be found, respectively, in the Leica V-LUX 1 Manual (free pdf) or the online Nikon Z6 Manual.

 So what is the bottom line?
 Which of the two cameras – the Leica V-LUX 1 or the Nikon Z6 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.